Carini Introduces New Water Filtration Products

 “The Women’s Tournament is a fun and high profile event, which give us another opportunity to introduce more people to the great work that is being done here.
 Everyday we are inspired by the growth we see in the children participating in our program,” said Andrew Holets, CEO of Pro Kids | The First Tee San Diego.
 “They are developing so much more than golf skills.
 Their grades are improving and their confidence is growing as they progress through the steps of the First Tee program.”

-Carini Heating and Air Conditioning is the presenting sponsor for the Women’s Golf Tournament, and is underwriting a variety of expenses and helping to market the event to players and potential organization donors.
+Carini Heating, Air and Plumbing is the presenting sponsor for the Women’s Golf Tournament, and is underwriting a variety of expenses and helping to market the event to players and potential organization donors.
 Company CEO and Founder Gabriel Carini learned of the Pro Kids/The First Tee San Diego program while golfing in a tournament that had a number of First Tee kids participating.
 “I was so impressed with the maturity and talent of the kids I met from the program, and they really turned me into a supporter by the end of the tournament,” Carini said.
 “We love that the program stresses both life and academic skills, while using the game of golf to teach concepts such as patience, persistence, honesty and teamwork.”

 There are still a few tournament slots open for singles or foursomes.
 Details are available at thefirstteesandiego.org, or by calling (619) 582-7884